 Is it safer to use an app or a browser for banking?

 When on a smartphone or tablet, it is safer to use a mobile banking app.
-A mobile web browser and your online banking website is a less secure option.
+A mobile web browser and your online banking website are the less secure options.
 Download and use your bank’s mobile app from the official app store to guard against security issues, get timely updates, and have the best user experience.

 Recommendation 7: Use Your Bank’s Mobile App